-- 3.7.1 Note: Awarding of Emergency Priority Band can only be made with the written/ emailed agreement of two members of a group including the senior housing managers within North Somerset Council, and senior managers of the scheme landlords. - 3.7.2 Emergency Priority Band will only be issued to any applicant who requires an 'urgent' move to ensure the applicants safety and welfare for whatever reason.
-Substantial evidence must exist before such a priority is awarded.
-This priority may be awarded where circumstances could include where the Police recommend an urgent move to escape violence or threats of violence, or where the applicant, or a member of their household, has suffered a sudden 'traumatic event' and living within their home will cause considerable distress (e.g. serious sexual assault, etc). - 3.7.3 Emergency Priority Band is time limited and will last for 28 days.
+- 3.7.1 Awarding of Emergency Priority Band can only be made with the written/ emailed agreement of two members of a group including senior housing manager(s) within North Somerset Council, and senior manager(s) of the scheme landlords. - 3.7.2 Emergency Priority Band will only be issued to any applicant who requires an 'exceptionally urgent' move

+- to ensure the applicants safety and welfare for whatever reason.
+Substantial evidence must exist before such a priority is awarded. - 3.7.3 Emergency Priority Band is time limited and will last for 28 days.
 If the applicant has not applied for a property suitable for their needs (size, type, adaptations etc.) within that time their Emergency Priority Band will be reviewed by the Assessment Panel and if not renewed the applicant will be placed in the appropriate band for their needs.
-If no suitable vacancy has arisen within this time then the Emergency Priority Band will be renewed automatically.
+If no suitable vacancy has arisen within this time, then the Emergency Priority Band will be renewed automatically.